patrickboland4/be_th/README.md

 ## Development Notes

 _Improvements from here_
-- metrics for endpoints captured and available to be queried via an endpoint (e.g. avg response time)
+- Instrumentation (metrics)
+    - Instrumentation is key towards observing the health of a given application.
+Instrumentation can take place at the host level (e.g. CPU, Memory), and application level (e.g. median response time).
+    - For this app, we would start by instrumenting the `price` and `rates` endpoints, and expose instrumentation data at a given endpoint.
+    - We want each metric to possess meaning, and to explain something specific about the application.
+There are a number of metrics that could be relevant for this app, e.g. average response time, average response size, requests per second.
+Importantly, we should not forget metrics that indicate `tail latency`, or the worst latency.
+Tail latency may be expressed in `p` values, e.g. `p99 response time` is the worst 1% of response times.
+    - Using a tool like Grafana, would help us visualize our instrumentation data.
+    - Prometheus seems to be a popular option for instrumenting flask apps.
-- include a swagger spec
+- Include a swagger spec
-- store in persistent data layer like postgres
-- use a linter

-_Considerations_
+- Load testing, Performance testing
+    - One option for performance testing is using a statically-typed client such as Go or Java.
+The reason for this is because the client can become a bottleneck when we are simulating hundreds or thousands of requests per second, which could yield skewed performance data.
+Using a statically typed language is one way to accommodate load testing with hundreds or thousands of concurrent requests.
     - One important piece to consider are the effects of concurrent users.
-- how a user may misuse the API (especially around missing or invalid input)
+We should consider database patterns (Consistency vs Availability) as well as application patterns that will allow concurrent requests to be handled gracefully.
+- Databse
+    - Our data shouldn't be stored in a file.
+Instead, it should be stored in a database such as postgresql.
+- Improve the code base
-- better input and error handling
+    - Better error handling
-- emitting more helpful responses to client
-- input handling
+    - More helpful feedback for the client to describe certain types of application errors.
-- consider how I may handle multiple timezones
+    - Handling multiple timezones
-- I endeavored to make the code readable, keeping lines below 80 characters.
-However, certain statements are beyond 80 characters to maintain readability.
-- While the application structure can be improved, breaking out the `app` and `tests` is a good start towards allowing this application to scale.
+    - Use a linter
 ___

 ## Improving the exercise